 Contraceptive methods are not one-size-fits-all.
 Picking a method that fits your life is one of the keys to success.
 Only you can decide which method is best for you.
 Sometimes figuring out this information can be overwhelming.
-For more information about these methods, IUP students may

 Remember, abstinence is the only 100 percent effective way to reduce the risk of unplanned pregnancy.
 If you choose to be sexually active, you can reduce your risk of unplanned pregnancy by using effective birth control consistently and correctly.
 Below is a list of contraceptive methods.